garbados/the-emerald-green/doc/player_guide.md

 Tarot mysticism relies heavily on a shared system of symbols and implications, but the meanings of cards rely on personal interpretation, and their magic is strongest when you observe how you personally react to their iconography -- to read in the universe what it reads in you through random chance.
 In TEG, I have tried to stick to so-to-say typical interpretations of each card, but I have made some choices you may find more adventurous than others:

 - Although Swords are generally thought of as to do with the mind, I read them as pertaining to struggle, which the body governs.
 Instead, *wands* are associated with reason, recall, and intellectual creativity.
 - Each card has an attendant free-verse poem, sorted into *The Order of Things*, a brief epic modelled on *The Fool's Journey* and the *Epic of Gilgamesh*.
 This sorting situates major arcana between ranks of suited cards, always in the order *swords-wands-cups-pentacles*.
-Because there are more more major arcana than suited ranks, some majors are directly adjacent to one another.
+Because there are more major arcana than suited ranks, some majors are directly adjacent to one another.
 Which major arcana are proximate, or separated, is a narrative choice.
 - The orientation of a card -- whether it is upright or inverted -- is normally very important to a tarot reading, but orientation is not directly considered in the game's rules.
-Instead, cards are meant to be read in *superposition*, as they are both upright and inverted in every combination with their peers. (***Setting Note***: This represents the nature of eternity the fae experience.*)
+Instead, cards are meant to be read in *superposition*, as they are both upright and inverted in every combination with their peers. (***Setting Note***: *This represents the nature of eternity the fae experience.*)

 ## The Basics